 What is Lymphoedema?

-Lymphoedema is a chronic condition (lasts a sustained period of time) which means that your tissue will swell.
-While it can affect any part of your body, particularly after surgery, it usually develops in your arms or legs due to the way that gravity pulls the fluid to its lowest extremity.
+Lymphoedema is a chronic condition (lasts a sustained period) which means that your tissue will swell.
+While it can affect any part of your body, particularly after surgery, it usually develops in your arms or legs due to how gravity pulls the fluid to its lowest extremity.

 Is is oedema the same as lymphoedema?

-Oedema is usually caused by excess tissue fluid that had not yet returned to the circulatory system.
+Excess tissue fluid that had not yet returned to the circulatory system usually causes oedema.
 Lymphoedema is swelling caused by excess protein-rich lymph trapped within the tissues.
 They are slightly different, and you can tell the difference by pressing the skin.
 If you press your skin and are left with a mark, then this is likely to be oedema.
 We can still help support patients with oedema with manual lymphatic drainage (MLD), see below.

 What are the symptoms of Lymphoedema?

 The symptoms of Lymphoedema are mainly swelling.
-It doesn’t need to be in the entirety of the area, but it will be noticeable enough that fitting in clothing or shoes will be difficult and uncomfortable.
+It doesn’t need to be in the area’s entirety, but it will be noticeable enough that fitting in clothing or shoes will be difficult and uncomfortable.

 To start with, your swelling may come and go, it will be worse during the day and then overnight, when your body rests and you’re often not wearing such tight clothing in key areas, it will reduce.